An Overview of PyTorch Lightning with a Simple Code Walkthrough

 Switching from PyTorch to PyTorch Lightning

 Switching from PyTorch to PyTorch Lightning can feel tricky.
-However, the core of what PyTorch Lightning does is to simply streamline and clean up the coding process.
+However, the core of what PyTorch Lightning does is simply streamline and clean up the coding process.

 It might feel like magic, but PyTorch Lightning simply manipulates the boilerplate of your PyTorch code so that your code is structured rather than arbitrary.
 Most importantly, it can do this for every loop of the machine learning model training process.